denvrdata/denvrdemos/yara/README.md

 ### NGC Keys

-In order to pull down an NVIDIA NIM container you'll need to log in to your [developer account](https://developer.nvidia.com/login) and navigate to [NGC setup page](https://org.ngc.nvidia.com/setup/personal-keys).
+To pull down an NVIDIA NIM container, you'll need to log into your [developer account](https://developer.nvidia.com/login) and navigate to the [NGC setup page](https://org.ngc.nvidia.com/setup/personal-keys).

 ![NGC Key](assets/images/ngc-key.png)

 When you hit **"Generate Personal Key"**, you'll need to give your key a name and expiration.
-At minimum, you should authorize access to "NGC Catalog".
+At a minimum, you should authorize access to the "NGC Catalog".
-You'll also want to save token `nvapi-****` somewhere safe, like in a password manager.
+You'll also want to save the token `nvapi-****` somewhere safe, like in a password manager.

 ### Denvr VM

-After logging into Denvr's [console](console.cloud.denvrdata.com), navigate to *'Virtual Machines'* tab using the left navigation menu and hit **"Create Virtual Machine"**.
+After logging into Denvr's [console](console.cloud.denvrdata.com), navigate to the *'Virtual Machines'* tab using the left navigation menu and hit **"Create Virtual Machine"**.

 <p float="left">
     <img src="assets/images/denvr-console.webp" width=60%>
     <img src="assets/images/create-vm.png" width=35%>
 </p>

-We'll start by giving our VM a name and selecting the instance type we want from either the on-demand or reserved pools.
+We'll start by naming our VM and selecting the instance type we want from the on-demand or reserved pools.

 ![Configure VM Instance](assets/images/config-vm-instance.png)

-Next we'll select the OS and whether we want the NVIDIA drivers and Docker container runtime environment preinstalled (recommended).
+Next, we'll select the OS and decide whether we want the NVIDIA drivers and Docker container runtime environment preinstalled (recommended).

 ![Configure VM OS](assets/images/config-vm-os.avif)